ISC-Project-Phoenix/design/software/ros/phoenix_robot.md

 This package contains launch files for running phoenix IRL.

-there are three main launch files:
+there are two main launch files:

 - prod.launch.py: Runs the production version of phoenix
-- data_collect.launch.py: Runs phoenix in data collection mode, configuring data_logger alongside prod.
-(TODO impl)
 - common.launch.py: Launch file that launches nodes common between the above two files
 - ultilibot.launch.py: Launch file used on a remote computer networked to the kart.
 Launches teleop nodes.